To listen to this statement of faith, click below:

 Soteriology — What I Believe About Salvation & The Gospel

 Jesus reveals in John 3 that one must be born again to enter the kingdom of God, yet being born again is much like the wind — we neither know where it comes from nor where it is going.
-In other words, we are not in control of the process nor can we invoke it just like we cannot invoke the wind.
+This means that we are not in control of the process nor can we invoke it just like we cannot invoke the wind.

 In Acts 4:26-28 the author writes that the cross of Christ was predestined, and from Revelation 13:8 we know Jesus was the “Lamb slain before the foundation of the world.”
 In Isaiah 46:8-11 YHWH says that He declares the end from the beginning, and the bible has over 1800+ prophecies of predetermined events, most of which have been fulfilled.

 What all of these truths declare is that both the wicked and those who would believe in Christ were predestined.
 Throughout the bible God’s central aim is to reveal and uphold His glory, and that means that all things were predestined to reveal His glory — both the evil and the good.
-In Romans 8:28-30 we see another golden chain of redemption, and Ephesians 1 and 2 these teachings are also very well established by Paul.
+In Romans 8:28-30 we see another golden chain of redemption, and in Ephesians 1 and 2 these teachings are also very well established by Paul as he speaks of predestination and the Spirit we receive as being a guarantee from God of our inheritance.

 I reject Arminianism and any form of synergistic salvation because they undermine the glory of God and the gospel as the Good News.
 If one can lose their salvation after being born again, then the entire efforts of the Triune Godhead on behalf of the sinner — past, present and future — are fruitless and God is incapable of keeping anyone saved who comes to Him.
 And if one can lose their salvation, then it is up to the sinner to maintain their salvation and not God.
 These attitudes rob God of glory as the omnipotent Redeemer and also rob the believer of peace and joy in their trusting of God’s plan for their lives.